camassia-io/spring-boot-test-dbunit/README.md

 ### Create a Spring Boot Test

-The following standalone examples use an In Memory H2 Database with Springs JdbcTemplate as the test subject.
+The following standalone examples use an In Memory H2 Database with Springs `JdbcTemplate` as the test subject.
+You would likely replace `JdbcTemplate` with your own Repository Class that you want to test.

 #### Using `DatabaseSetup` / `DatabaseTeardown` annotations

+##### With File Based DataSets

 These by default will load XML files you specify using the default DataSetLoader.
 The file types, & loader can be configured using Beans.
 See Customization below for more info.